-The Board of Directors shall establish the Standing Committees of the Board and the Terms of Reference and may, from time to time, establish Ad-hoc Committees with defined Terms of Reference.
+The Board of Directors shall establish the Standing Committees of the Board and associated Terms of Reference and may, from time to time, establish Ad-hoc Committees with defined Terms of Reference.

+Standing Committees and associated Terms of Reference shall be outlined in the Policy Manual of the Corporation.

-ARTICLE 9 – CHAPTERS AND SPECIAL INTEREST GROUPS
+ARTICLE 10 – CHAPTERS AND SPECIAL INTEREST GROUPS